sat-utils/sat-stac/README.md

 ## Installation

 sat-stac has minimal dependencies (`requests` and `python-dateutil`).
-To install sat-stac from PyPi: sat-stac cam be installed from this repository, or .
+To install sat-stac from PyPi: sat-stac can be installed from pip or the source repository.

 ```bash
 $ pip install sat-stac